 BRIVIACT may cause serious side effects, including:

-The most common side effects of BRIVIACT include:
+The most common side effects of BRIVIACT in adults include: